 Image credit: backyardmastery.com

 Simplistic, raw, and enlightening!
-A simple wood structure paired with minimalist white decor gives a zen feel to anything!
-Add this to warm lighting and simple accessories, like the ones at backyardmastery.com, and you’ll have a romantic and trendy photoshoot-worthy space, right next to your pool.
+A simple wood structure paired with minimalist white decor gives me a zen feel to anything!
+I added this to some warm lighting and simple accessories, like the ones at backyardmastery.com, and I got myself a romantic and trendy photoshoot-worthy space, right next to my pool.

 Know those times when you’re exhausted from a day in the sun and you just want to pass out in bed?
-Well, look no further!
-Place sun loungers under your pergola, so you can head there right after your daily swim for a nap.
+Well, I know them pretty well!
+That’s why I placed sun loungers under my pergola, so I can head there right after my daily swim for a nap.

-Just be sure that your loungers are comfortable enough for a snooze, like these ones on pinterest.com.
-Add some pretty fabrics in the form of drapes or throw sheets and you’ll be good to go.
+Just be sure that your loungers are comfortable enough for a snooze, like these ones which I truly love both for their design and practicality.
+Add some pretty fabrics in the form of drapes or throw sheets, and you’ll be good to go.

 Cozy Up Around Fire